 During subtraction, it is important, as it was with addition, to consider the place value of the digits that make up the numbers.
 The strategies for subtracting decimal numbers are essentially the same as those used for subtracting whole numbers.

-When students use concrete materials to represent subtraction, students can actually manipulate quantities.
+When students use concrete materials to represent subtraction, students can actually manipulate the quantities involved.
 To determine a difference, students can compare one quantity to another or take one quantity away from another.
-In addition, students recognize through the use of these materials that sometimes it is necessary to regroup in order to more easily determine the difference between quantities.
+Through the use of these materials, students discover that sometimes it is necessary to regroup in order to more easily determine the difference between quantities.

 \(3.46\; - \;1.21\)